Other Clubs in SW Ohio

 Monthly General Membership Meetings are on the third Monday

-is at the Clubhouse Sports
+of every month at the Clubhouse Sports

 Grill, 250 N. Main Street, Monroe, OH.
 Dinner begins at 6:00,